 - 2:25 – Dismissal (1:10 on Wednesdays)

 - 2:35 – Buses depart (1:20 on Wednesdays)

 Visitors are defined as anyone who has not completed all the paperwork necessary to be a volunteer.
 Parent visitors may only interact with their child.
 Visitors are not allowed to have contact with a child other than their own unless a teacher is present and closely supervising.
 Visitors in the school on a regular basis will be asked to complete all the volunteer paperwork so that a background check is completed.

-Volunteers may interact with students under the direction of staff.
+Volunteers may interact with students other than their own child under the direction of staff.

-Volunteers over the age of 16 must complete the following requirements before interacting with students: Visit the SPS Volunteer page for more information.
+Volunteers over the age of 16 must complete a series of videos and forms as mandated by SPS.
+Visit the SPS Volunteer page for more information.
 Parents without computers at home are welcome to come to the office.
 We will provide you with a computer to do the necessary paperwork.
 Approved volunteers are now approved for two years upon completion of all paperwork.

 Volunteer guidelines for Fairmount Park: